 THE PURPOSE OF THIS WEBSITE IS THREEFOLD

 - 1. To call upon Premier Horgan to establish a moratorium on industrial logging adjacent to southern Wells Gray Park until such time as:

 - a.
 Its Mountain Caribou show definite signs of recovery.

 - b.
 The Guiding Principles agreement is reinstated as a formal government objective.

-Click on the seventh tab, Please Speak Out! to let premier Horgan know how you feel about 16 years of environmental deregulation under the B.C.
+Click on the eighth tab, Please Speak Out! to let premier Horgan know how you feel about 16 years of environmental deregulation under the B.C.
 Liberals – policies that punished the environment while hollowing out rural communities.

 The Upper Clearwater Referral Group is a citizen committee established in November 2000 by the (then) B.C.
 Ministry of Forests to ensure adherence to a formal, government-sponsored Local Use agreement called the Guiding Principles for the Management of Land and Resources in the Upper Clearwater Valley.

 In 2014, Canada’s federal government formally designated the proposed moratorium areas marked in yellow as Critical Habitat for Caribou under the Species at Risk Act.
 Surely it’s not too much to ask premier Horgan to establish a moratorium here on industrial logging until Wells Gray’s Mountain Caribou show definite signs of recovery.
 Meanwhile, the government should allocate part of the $27 million recently promised for caribou recovery to help the affected communities diversify their economic drivers.